 From March 2019 through May 2019, we sold an aggregate of 38,552,483 shares of our Series E redeemable convertible preferred stock at a purchase price of \$3.8908 per share, for an aggregate purchase price of \$150.0 million, pursuant to our Series E redeemable convertible preferred stock financing.
-The following table summarizes purchases of our Series E redeemable convertible preferred stock by holders of more than 5% of our capital stock and their affiliated entities.
+The following table summarizes purchases of our Series E redeemable convertible preferred stock and their affiliated entities.
 None of our directors or executive officers purchased shares of Series E redeemable convertible preferred stock.

-Silai Cs Vi
+Shares of

 Series E

 Redeemable Total

 Convertible Purchase

-Preferred Stock Price
+Stockholder Preferred Stock Price

-25,444,638 \$ 98,999,998
+Entities affiliated with Coatue (1) 25,444,638 \$ 98,999,998

-Series E Redeemable Convertible Preferred Stock